 For years now, there’s been constant discussion of how the Web is changing how we live.
-Communication is faster and simpler, it’s easier than ever to find information, we’re overloaded with information, and so on and so forth.
+Communication is faster and more straightforward, it’s easier than ever to find information, we’re overloaded with information, and so on and so forth.

-But what’s only beginning to be studied and discussed is how the Internet and digital technology are changing us.
+But that’s only the beginning of the way it can be studied and discussed.
+This is how the Internet and digital technology are changing us.
 I mean us not in the sense of democracy, or we the people, or how we do our jobs – I mean our actual physical and chemical makeups, the way our brains work, the way we live and function every second of every day.

-In the last few months, there’s been an enormous amount written on this subject, all by people much smarter than I. So, instead of weighing in on the subject, which would be me parroting the smartest things I’ve read in the last three months, I want to share with you a must-read list.
+In the last few months, there’s been an enormous amount written on this subject, all by people much smarter than I. So, instead of weighing in on the issue, which would be me parroting the most intelligent things I’ve read in the last three months, I want to share with you a must-read list.
 It’s got information from (hopefully) all sides of the debate, and I’ll throw in a choice quote or two from each one.

 They’re all worth reading in full because for better or for worse, the way we think, act, and live is fundamentally changing – and quickly.